-From time to time the virus might flare up and become 'active'.
+From time to time the virus might flare up and become "active".
 If you have a healthy immune system you will only have a mild illness similar to flu.
-You may experience swollen glands, or you may not become ill at all.
+You might experience swollen glands, or you might not become sick at all.